 "Charlie has been too poorly to choose his wish until now.
 It’s been so hard for him to lose his independence.
-He wanted to understand every aspect of his treatment and didn’t like being treated like he wasn’t there.
-His recovery has been slow, mentally and physically, we’ve just had to accept that, and we’re slowly working towards getting his confidence back.
-He is bringing back his cheekiness."
+He wanted to understand every aspect of his treatment and didn’t people acting like he wasn’t there.
+His recovery has been slow, mentally and physically.
+We’ve just had to accept that, and we’re slowly working towards getting his confidence back.
+He is bringing back his cheekiness!"

 "We’re hopeful that Charlie will regain his ability to walk normally again eventually, but we’re also prepared for him not fully recovering.
 We have no definite answers."

 Charlie wished to have a Nintendo Switch, to help him cope with his condition and to keep him amused during trips to the hospital.
 His wish was granted in February 2019, when he was taken by limousine to collect his very own Nintendo Switch games console.